 Jonathan Nicoll studied at La Grande Chaumiere in Paris in 1959, followed by the Byam Shaw Schools and graduating from the Royal Academy schools in 1965.
 Influences: Cezanne, ICHING, Gurdjieff, Pythagoras.
 Exhibitions Inhibitions

 Jools Bentley is an author/illustrator of Children’s Books, and she lives in Canterbury.
 She won first prize in the Macmillan Children’s Book Prize in 2013 and graduated with an MA from the Cambridge School of Art in 2014.
 Her first picture book is due to be be published by Macmillan UK [...]

 Joseph Black is a young artist, writer and curator who currently runs River Garage Studios in Dover.
 He obtained a Masters Degree in the History of Art from the Courtauld Institute of Art in 2016 and a BFA in Painting from Camberwell College of Art in 2015.
 Senior curatorial projects [...]

 Julie Bishop looks forward to spending more time indulging her passion for art and craft - especially knitting and crochet - as she prepares to retire from her long and successful career in dentistry.

 Kate France grew up in Sussex and studied music and literature before deciding to perform and create live art.
-She founded The Grand Opera of Oklahoma with Andrew Davenport, and their work (Grace, Nature, Circus) was shown in theatres and art spaces in Britain, the USSR and France.
-In 1992, [...]
+She founded The Grand Opera of Oklahoma with Andrew Davenport, and their work was shown in theatres and art spaces in Britain, the USSR and France.
+In 1992, she moved to France, [...]

 Katharine Beaugié is a light sculptor; she works with our human, primal connection to light and shadow and it’s resulting connection to being.
 Her sculptures and installations are made from various materials including burnt wood, gold leaf, water and the alternative photographic process, photogramy.
 She has been a full time [...]